MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 }
 ```

-After the `relocate`-section runs, we can again use `symbols`, and `tiny-std` can continue with the setup.
+After the `relocate`-section runs, `symbols` can again be used, and `tiny-std` can continue with the setup.

 ## Outro
 The commit that added the functionality can be found [here](https://github.com/MarcusGrass/tiny-std/commit/fce20899b891cb07913800dc63fae991f758a819).